Whistleblowing

 Report your concern to us

-All employees are protected by law from being dismissed or penalised by their employers for 'blowing the whistle'.
+All employees are protected by law from being dismissed or penalised by their employers for raising a serious concern in the public interest or 'blowing the whistle'.

 You can raise a concern about malpractice that: